vmware-tanzu/tanzu-dev-portal/content/guides/dependency-injection/index.md

 While this error might seem like a foreign language, it will make more sense when you realize what the Spring Framework is trying to do for you.
 When you have a single constructor in your class and the signature of that constructor accepts arguments, Spring will try to automatically wire those up for you.

-Spring is looking in the pool (`ApplicationContext`) of classes (beans) that it manages for you and tries to find one of the ArticleRepository.
+Spring is looking in the pool (`ApplicationContext`) of classes (beans) that it manages for you and tries to find one of the `ArticleRepository`.
 When Spring realizes that it doesn’t have a bean of that type, it can’t satisfy the contract of that constructor, and therefore decides there is no reason to move forward.
 This is known as constructor injection because you are trying to inject an instance of that class by using the constructor, and it’s the preferred method of dependency injection in Spring.

 To resolve this issue, you need to tell Spring about the `ArticleRepository` class that you have created.
 To do this, you can add the `@Component annotation`, or one of the specialized versions of this annotation (e.g., `@Repository`) to the class.